sbecker11/react-super-app/docs/DOCKER_SETUP_GUIDE.md

 # Docker Compose Setup Guide

-This guide explains how to set up and run the JD Analyzer application using Docker Compose with PostgreSQL database and REST API server.
+This guide explains how to set up and run the React Super App application using Docker Compose with PostgreSQL database and REST API server.

 ## 🏗️ Architecture